 - Casio CFX-9970G

 One last important note on the ACT rules–you are allowed to bring more than one calculator.
 You can only have one out at a time, but you can switch whenever you feel like it with the spare you have under your desk.
-It is strongly advised to bring a backup calculator in case your primary has a problem.
-For more info: ACT's FAQ page
+I would strongly advise you to bring a backup calculator in case your primary has a problem.
+For more info: ACT’s FAQ page.